We may earn affiliate commissions for the recommended products. Learn more.

 Qustodio provides a somewhat invasive yet effective monitoring and blocking approach to your kids’ calls and messages.
 You can precisely monitor their calls, SMS messages, and iMessages.

 From the web portal, you can block or allow calls and messages.
-Calls and messages are updated automatically every hour, or you can manually refresh them.
-This will let you see who your kid is calling and messaging, the content of SMS and iMessages, and the timing of calls and messages.
+Calls and messages are updated automatically every hour, but you can manually refresh them.
+This will let you see who your kid is calling and messaging, the content of their SMS and iMessages, and the timing of their calls and messages.

 qustodio calls and messages